 By: Greg Ogorek

-Blue Coat Systems, a network security firm, published an interesting report last week highlighting top-level domain names (TLDs) that may be associated with suspicious websites.
+Blue Coat Systems, a network security firm, published an interesting report last week highlighting top-level Domain: A specified location where a set of activity or knowledge exists.
+For instance, an Internet domain is synonymous with a website address or URL where information can be made available.
+LookingGlass Cyber (n) - A fancy name for a URL or website. names (TLDs) that may be associated with suspicious websites.
 Among their findings, they claim that 95 percent of 10 different TLDs are rated as suspicious, with two of them (.zip and .review) reaching a mind blowing 100 percent.

 Blue Coat’s definition of a suspicious site is one that exhibits one of the following types of behavior: